 Planning STEM programs in primary schools

-- students have the opportunity to experience a variety of strategies, manipulate a variety of materials and develop skills in the use of a variety of tools and equipment
+- Students can experience a variety of strategies, manipulate a variety of materials and develop skills in the use of a variety of tools and equipment.

 - STEM education is a way of thinking and doing which involves pedagogy, spaces and internal and external agencies.

 - Share results and/or products of project-based learning experiences with authentic audiences.